sanger-tol/insdcdownload/docs/usage.md

 - `--assembly_name`: The name of the assembly,
 - `--assembly_accession`: The accession number of the assembly,
-- `--outdir`: Where to download the data.
+- `--outdir`: Where the pipeline runtime information will be stored, and where data will be downloaded (except if absolute paths are given in the samplesheet).

 ```console
 nextflow run sanger-tol/insdcdownload --assembly_accession GCA_927399515.1 --assembly_name gfLaeSulp1.1 --outdir gfLaeSulp1.1_data